 While animals in nature generally take good care of their young, sometimes they can’t take care of them all.
 A Nova Scotian property owner discovered she had two fox kits that had been left by their mother who prioritized the survival of her other two kits from the same litter.
 The homeowner saw the remaining kits’ condition deteriorating and contacted CWRC for help.

 Both foxes were in very bad shape.
 They were dehydrated and undernourished with signs of ongoing worsening condition.
 They had lost not only body fat but also muscle mass.
 They were dull and depressed.
-One kit was in better condition from the outset, a bit more alert and responsive, less severe skin lesions, and no signs of any secondary infections.
+The male was in better condition from the outset, a bit more alert and responsive, less severe skin lesions, and no signs of any secondary infections.
 He was already keen to get away from us at intake and showed signs of improving early after the initial treatment.

-Although we don’t normally name animals in our care, we’ve named this little guy “Fawkes” after the phoenix in Harry Potter.
+We’ve named this little guy “Fawkes” after the phoenix in Harry Potter.
 We hope that, like a phoenix, he will rise from his difficulties and find new life.

 Fawkes is starting to remember he’s a fox and has shed much of the crusty buildup on his skin.
 He’s a little escape artist (as he should be) but is only just starting to show little suggestions of 'who he is as a person’, so to speak.